robpike/script/README.md

 Normally the user types an empty line to proceed, advancing to the next line of the script.
-But a non-empty line is passed to the command without advanding the script, allowing the user to inject extra commands.
+But a non-empty line is passed to the command without advancing the script, allowing the user to inject extra commands.